 Figure A. A distant object is centered at the telescope's field of view.
 In this example we have a house with a chimney.
 The chimney is the reference point to place at the center of the field of view.
-We first look through the telescope with the lowest magnification possible (H20mm should be preferrable).
-So we have the widest field of view.
+We first look through the telescope with the lowest magnification possible, so we have the widest field of view.